 Throughout his teaching career, McNamara assaulted five boys.

 The court heard that McNamara was a violent teacher and often used a strap or switch to discipline the children.
-Sometimes, he would take children to a bedroom near his office to abuse them, or invited them to the sports shed.
+Sometimes, he would take children to a bedroom near his office to abuse them or invite them to the sports shed.

 Students were well aware that McNamara was a paedophile and dreaded invitations to the sports shed.